Floods in Bangladesh: Benefits of flooding

 Small scale flooding in Bangladesh is required to sustain the agricultural industry, as sediment deposited by floodwaters fertilises fields.
 The water is required to grow rice, so natural flooding replaces artificial irrigation, which is time-consuming and costly to build.
 Salt deposited on fields from high rates of evaporation is removed during floods, preventing the land from becoming infertile.
 The benefits of flooding are clear in El Niño years when the monsoon is interrupted.
 As El Niño becomes increasingly frequent, and flood events appear to become more extreme, the previously reliable monsoon may be succeeded by years of drought or devastating floods.
-Despite all of this, floodings also have a very positive effects and it is that corn grows on the bananas, with the floodings corn can grow benefecting the agriculture and economy in the area.
+Despite all of this, floodings also have very positive effects and it is that corn grows on the water, with the floodings corn can grow benefiting agriculture and the economy in the area.